divad12/blog/open-sourcing-uw-flow-draft.md

  We agree with pretty much all points.

- Also, here's a picture of the three of us who started this at YCombinator:
+ Also, here's a picture of us at YCombinator:

 <img src="/images/david-mack-sandy-yc.jpg" width="680" alt="David, Mack, and Sandy at YCombinator" />